ahmadwahlah/visione/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v2.0.